queryluke/masseffect-5e-pdf/completed/chapter-5.md

 - __Set Bonus (2 of 4)__: +1 AC
 - __Set Bonus (4 of 4)__: +1 AC

-If you are wearing the head and chest pieces, you gain +0 AC from the helmet and +2 AC from the chest piece (as calculated using hte Armor / AC table).
+If you are wearing the head and chest pieces, you gain +0 AC from the helmet and +2 AC from the chest piece (as calculated using the Armor / AC table).
 In addition you gain +1 AC from weaing 2 pieces of the set.

 Note, you _do not_ gain +1 AC for the head _and_ +1 AC for the chest.
 As soon as you remove either the helmet or the chest piece, you loose the +1 AC bonus.